krossdev/iam-ms/README.md

 ## Why message services

-Send message from KrossIAM itself is not a technology problem and more easy, the problem is lost the flexibility of message processing.
+Send message from KrossIAM itself is not a technology problem and even more easy, the problem is lost the flexibility of message processing.

 For example, when some event happen, like user account login abnormal,